knewplay/book-programming-essential/programming-fundamentals/chapter3.md

 Using logical operators like **AND**, **OR** and **NOT** helps us set up complex conditions for making decisions in our programs.
 They allow us to mirror real-life decision-making in our code.

 ![Chess logical](./figures/ch-3-chess-logical-operators.jpg)
+*A chessboard setup, symbolizing strategic decision-making akin to using logical operators in programming.*

 ## From Math to Everyday Decisions